What’s The Difference Between A Panic Attack And An Anxiety Attack?

 Anxiety is a feeling of unease, such as worry or fear, that can be mild or severe.
 Everyone has feelings of anxiety at some point in their life, but an anxiety disorder is different.
 For a person with an anxiety disorder, the anxiety may feel like it doesn’t go away and can get worse over time.

 The feelings can interfere with daily activities such as job performance, school work, and relationships.
-Anxiety disorders form a category of mental health diagnoses, and encompass a range of disorders, including generalised anxiety disorder, specific phobia, social anxiety disorder, and illness anxiety.
-Panic disorder, whereby people experience ongoing difficulties with panic attacks, is also a type of anxiety disorder
+Anxiety disorders form a category of mental health diagnoses and encompass a range of disorders, including generalised anxiety disorder, specific phobia, social anxiety disorder, and illness anxiety.
+Panic disorder, whereby people experience ongoing difficulties with panic attacks, is also a type of anxiety disorder.

 What does a panic attack feel like?